Permissionless-Software-Foundation/bch-wallet-starter/README.md

 12. **`menu-components.js`**: Allows you to add new menu items and Views to the app.

+## 🎓 Learning Bitcoin Cash
+If you are new to the world of Bitcoin Cash development, head on over to [FullStack.cash](https://fullstack.cash).
+Our [quick-start example code](https://fullstack.cash/examples) and video tutorials will get you started quick.
+The [Documentation page](https://fullstack.cash/documentation) has all the educational material you'll need.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: